mokoconsulting-tech/MokoCodingDefaults/generic-git/docs/roadmap.md

 * The Documentation Office coordinates roadmap execution and prioritization.
 * Each document has a named content owner and at least one reviewer.
-* Changes to this roadmap are managed through the standard change management process and tracked in the revision history table above.
+* Changes to this roadmap are managed through the standard change management process and tracked in the revision history table below.

 ## Open Items and Future Considerations